kittin-phm/aws-cloud-infrastructure-lab/README.md

 | Route Table | `cloud-lab-public-rt` → `0.0.0.0/0` → IGW → public subnets |

 ### Phase 2 — Security Groups
+> Act as virtual firewalls that control exactly what traffic is allowed in and out of each resource.
+Traffic flows in one direction only — internet → ALB → EC2 → RDS — so nothing is exposed more than it needs to be.

 | Security Group | Rules |
 |---|---|